tomas-fryza/avr-course/Labs/02-leds/README.md

 Compile the project.
 Simulate the project in Atmel Studio 7.

 Run external programmer in menu **Tools > Send to Arduino UNO** and download the compiled code to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit.
+Observe the correct function of the application using the flashing LEDs.

 ### Version: Command-line toolchain